mattermost/docs/source/install/ee-install.rst

 **Through the command line interface (CLI):**

-Use this command to upload a new license, or replace an existing license, with a new one.
+Use this command to upload a new license or to replace an existing license with a new one.

 .. code-block:: none